SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

 --------------

 The following functions check a property of a type *tau*.
 They return 0 for false and 1 for true.

-If *tau* is not a valid type, these functions return false (i.e., 0) and set the error report (error code:
+If *tau* is not a valid type, these functions return false (i.e., 0) and set the error report (error code: :c:enum:`INVALID_TYPE`).
-:c:enum:`INVALID_TYPE`).

 .. c:function:: int32_t yices_type_is_bool(type_t tau)

-   Checks whether *tau* is the Boolean type
+   Checks whether *tau* is the Boolean type.

 .. c:function:: int32_t yices_type_is_int(type_t tau)

-   Checks whether *tau* is the integer type
+   Checks whether *tau* is the integer type.

 .. c:function:: int32_t yices_type_is_real(type_t tau)

-   Checks whether *tau* is the real type
+   Checks whether *tau* is the real type.

 .. c:function:: int32_t yices_type_is_arithmetic(type_t tau)

-   Checks whether *tau* is an arithmetic type (i.e., either integer or real)
+   Checks whether *tau* is an arithmetic type (i.e., either integer or real).

 .. c:function:: int32_t yices_type_is_bitvector(type_t tau)

-   Checks whether *tau* is a bitector type
+   Checks whether *tau* is a bitector type.

 .. c:function:: int32_t yices_type_is_scalar(type_t tau)

-   Checks whether *tau* is a scalar type
+   Checks whether *tau* is a scalar type.

 .. c:function:: int32_t yices_type_is_uninterpreted(type_t tau)

-   Checks whether *tau* is uninterpreted
+   Checks whether *tau* is uninterpreted.

 .. c:function:: int32_t yices_type_is_tuple(type_t tau)

-   Checks whether *tau* is a tuple type
+   Checks whether *tau* is a tuple type.

 .. c:function:: int32_t yices_type_is_function(type_t tau)

-   Checks whether *tau* is a function type
+   Checks whether *tau* is a function type.

-The next function checks the subtyping relation:

 .. c:function:: int32_t yices_test_subtype(type_t tau, type_t sigma)

    Checks whether *tau* is a subtype of *sigma*.

    The function returns 1 for true and 0 for false.
 If *tau* or *sigma* is not a valid type, the function returns false and sets the error report.